 - Technical support: Companies involved in product roll-outs or software launches may need to increase staffing on a temporary basis.
 Pay may be low, sometimes less than $10 an hour.

 - Programming: Though budding programmers may be able to find long-term contract assignments, temporary work -- for those with knowledge of languages such as C++, Perl and Java -- is a way to demonstrate an ability to work on real world projects.
 Pay varies with the language and level of expertise.
 Expect $20 to $40 an hour.

+For technology professionals early in their careers, staffing agencies may be able to assist with education, too.
+Aquent, for instance, offers discounted training to its Web professionals through Lynda.com.
+Ideally, the Aquent worker will then be placed in jobs drawing on the training.
+"Don't stop learning," Houlihan says.
+Independent professionals need to make use of computer-based training and other educational resources even as they take on new assignments and decide what skill areas they want to develop.
 Consider staffing agencies as a source of advice, too.
 If you have information technology expertise, whether from a community college or a certification program, agencies looking for technical workers are able to provide guidance on what steps you should be taking to launch your career.
 "Agencies don't charge for that advice," Linde notes.
 "They're in the business of helping people get into the industry."